by Alex Vikoulov

 "Time is what prevents everything from happening at once." - John A. Wheeler

 What could be strange about something we're all so familiar with - TIME?
-We all have cognitive biases and some concepts in this essay may be kind of novel, or even strange to you, so I urge you to keep an open mind.
+We all have cognitive biases and some concepts in this essay may be kind of novel, or even bizarre to you, so I urge you to keep an open mind.
 While pondering about the ultimate nature of time, most people are used to think in linear terms and have these common misconceptions:

 Misconception #1: Time is Universal